AveYo/MediaCreationTool.bat/README.md

 ---------
 Script creates media that will **automatically skip upgrade or clean install checks**
 Sharpest bypass I came up with is using `/Product Server` option or `<INSTALLATIONTYPE>Server` on the install image,
-tho I understand that many of you dislike the _Installing Windows Server_ cosmetic artefact _(not purely cosmetic)_,
+tho I understand that many of you dislike the _Installing Windows Server_ cosmetic artifact _(not purely cosmetic)_,
 so the methods used are my originals _Appraiser_Data.ini_ trick to upgrade plus _winsetup.dll_ patching in _boot.wim_.

 Check out the **bypass11 folder** for alternatives / standalone scripts [pending]